 I was so impressed by the quality and fun styles that I decided to be an affiliate for Cupshe!

-Here’s the link to all the wonderful bathing suit options that are available.
+There are wonderful bathing suit options that are available.
 But let me show you what I loved the most:

 Here’s what I ordered: